GPIO

 set(pin, value)

-gpio to logic value value
+Sets the pin gpio to logic value value.

 function get